 Apart from the Backup, the DigitalOcean also supports taking a snapshot of the server in real-time.
-This snapshot can be used for recreating or spinning another droplet using the same settings and configurations.
+We can use this snapshot for recreating or spinning another droplet using the same settings and configurations.

-In this article, learn how to enable the weekly droplet backups option which an in-built feature in DigitalOcean cloud console.
-And also taking the real-time snapshot image of the entire server.
+In this article, learn how to enable the weekly droplet backups option, an in-built feature in the DigitalOcean cloud console, and take the real-time snapshot image of the entire server.

 Without further ado, let’s get started with DigitalOcean Droplet Backups & Snapshot —